bensheldon/good_job/README.md

     # When these jobs have finished, it will enqueue your `MyBatchCallbackJob.perform_later(batch, params)`
     class MyBatchCallbackJob < ApplicationJob
-      # Callback jobs must accept a `batch` and `params` argument
+      # Callback jobs must accept a `batch` and `context` argument
-      def perform(batch, params)
+      def perform(batch, context)
         # The batch object will contain the Batch's properties, which are mutable
         batch.properties[:user] # => <User id: 1, ...>

-        # Params is a hash containing additional context (more may be added in the future)
+        # Context is a hash containing additional context (more may be added in the future)
         params[:event] # => :finish, :success, :discard
       end
     end